Kaliyuga Ramudu: Plot

 Ramu (NTR) is a CBI officer who comes to investigate a case.
 Sandhya (Rati Agnihotri) is a daughter of a scientist who invents a formula.
-Ranjeet (Satyanarayana) kidnaps the scientists and blackmails Sandhya, thereafter uses Sandhya for his own needs, sending her to gather information about Ramu.
+Ranjeet (Satyanarayana) kidnaps the scientist and blackmails Sandhya, thereafter uses Sandhya for his own needs, sending her to gather information about Ramu.
 Ranjeet also marries Ramu's sister to protect himself from Ramu.
 During this process, Ramu and Sandhya fall in love and Ramu learn the truth about Sandhya.